Ramar of the Jungle: Cast

-Other notable performers who appeared on the show include Woody Strode, Juanita Moore, Archie Savage, Louise Franklin, Bernard Hamilton—aka Bernie Hamilton, making his television debut—and Felix Nelson.
+Other notable performers who appeared on the show include Woody Strode, Juanita Moore, Phyllis Coates, Archie Savage, Louise Franklin, Bernard Hamilton—aka Bernie Hamilton, making his television debut—and Felix Nelson.

 Production

 Hall created the series, and starred in it, obviously trying to emulate the then-popular Jungle Jim films.
 Produced by Rudolph Flothow for Arrow Productions and ITC Entertainment, four sets of 13 episodes were produced, for a total of 52.
 Each episode runs approximately 25 minutes.
 In season one, the first 13 episodes are set in Africa and the second 13 are set in India.
 In the second season, all 26 episodes take place in Africa.

 Lew Landers was the director, and Wilbur McGaugh was assistant director.
 Writers were Sherman L. Lowe, George Sayre, and Charles Condon.
-When work on the second season ended in 1954, producer Flothow told Hall there would be a hiatus before they would resume work on the series.
+When work on the second season ended in Spring 1954, producer Flothow told Hall there would be a hiatus before they would resume work on the series.
 Incensed at the delay, Hall threatened to move to Australia where he told Flothow he would be starring in a TV series there called Capt.
 Thunderhead.
 Although Flothow then agreed to resume production on the third season, Hall relocated to Australia anyway.
 The Australian series never materialized, and Hall was left completely unemployed.
 (Years later, Hall committed suicide after learning he had inoperable bladder cancer in 1979.)

 Several "Ramar" episodes were later combined and released as feature films by producer Leon Fromkess, some shown theatrically and others created specifically for television.

 The program's theme was "Trinidad" by Thomas Peluso.